framewiki/framewiki.net/wiki/products/framework-desktop.md

 Framework Desktop includes two expansion card slots on the front of the case.[^2]

 #### PCIe
-Framework Desktop includes one PCI-E 4.0 x4 slot.[^2]
+Framework Desktop includes one PCI-E 4.0 4x slot.[^2] The slot is 4x physical and electrical, and is closed-back so you cannot insert a physically longer connector.

 #### Wireless
 Framework Desktop includes an AMD RZ717 wireless module with support for Wi-Fi 7.[^2]